dojo-modeling/dojo-docs/data-registration.md

 Generally speaking, if a dataset has latitude and longitude in it we should annotate this and ignore the other geospatial information (unless they are [qualifiers](#qualifiers)) as this is the most granular location information available and can be used to geocode the remainder of the dataset.

 However, latitude and longitude are not typically contained in the same column.
 So, we provide a mechanism for the user to associate a `latitude` with a `longitude` and vice versa.
-To do this, you indicate that the column `is part of a coordinate pair` and choose it's partner from the dropdown.
+To do this, you indicate that the column `is part of a coordinate pair` and choose its partner from the dropdown.

 ![Coordinate pair](imgs/coordinate-pair.png)